MadelineCoert/Restaurant-Risk-Analysis/README.md

 - **Suburban locations**, **low food ratings**, and **lower prices** predicted a higher likelihood of sale.
 - The **log-transformed regression model** explained **89%** of variance in customer count.
 - Time series analysis showed **strong growth trends**, indicating some sales may be **strategic** rather than distress-driven.

 ---

+## Recommendations

+- **Support busy but low-rated venues:** High customer volume with poor food ratings may signal service strain.
+Prioritise quality control and staffing support.

+- **Reassess pricing strategies:** Higher prices reduced customer numbers.
+Test pricing models to find an optimal balance between value and volume.

+- **Flag at-risk sites early:** Suburban location, low food quality and low prices predicted higher sale likelihood.
+Use these as early warning signs.

+- **Use trends to detect strategic sales:** Some sold restaurants showed strong growth.
+Combine time series data with static metrics to understand if exits are strategic or distress-driven.

+- **Collect richer data:** Add profitability, staffing and complaints data to improve model accuracy and proactive decision-making.

+---